 Mesembryanthemum calculus (basionym), Conophytum calculus var. calculus, Conophytum komkansicum

-Conophytum calculus is a small, but very tough, low-growing, stemless succulent with individual rounded "leaves", fused together into one body, that multiply with age and cluster together to form a dome-shaped cushion.
-The spherically-shaped leaf bodies are completely smooth and hairless, characteristically opaque and have a chalky-green to pale yellowish-green color.
-The leaf bodies are always without any spot or detail and up to 1.2 inches (3 cm) in diameter.
+Conophytum calculus is a small, stemless succulent with individual rounded "leaves" that multiply with age and cluster together to form dense clumps.
+Leaves are fused together into one spherical body up to 1.2 inches (3 cm) in diameter.
+They are completely smooth and hairless, chalky-green to pale yellowish-green, always without any spot.
 New leaves are formed inside the existing ones and when, after a year, the leaf body starts to die, a new one emerges from inside.
-The old leaf becomes a thin, dry, and smooth, beige colored sheath, sometimes turning black, which persists on the plant.
+The old leaf becomes a thin, dry, and smooth, beige-colored sheath, sometimes turning black, which persists on the plant.
 It flowers in fall and has spicy, clove-scented, golden yellow to dark orange, nocturnal flowers.